vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 ## Reserve Protocol Introduction

-The Reserve Protocol is a permissionless DeFi platform that allows the creation of assets (called "[RTokens](https://reserve.org/en/protocol/rtokens/)") backed by a user defined basket of ERC20 tokens.
-Once deployed, the RToken can be permissionlessly minted by depositing the correct proportion of all basket assets, and likewise redeemed for a proportional share of the basket assets.
+The Reserve Protocol is a DeFi platform that allows the permissionless creation of assets (called "[RTokens](https://reserve.org/en/protocol/rtokens/)") backed by a user defined basket of ERC20 tokens.
+Once deployed, anyone can mint the RToken by depositing the specified proportion of all basket assets, and likewise redeemed for a proportional share of the basket assets.
+RTokens are mintable / redeemable for the ERC20 collateral basket at all times, so long as the Reserve Protocol is fully collateralized.
 Holders of the Reserve Rights (RSR) governance token are incentivized with yield earnings to stake in various RTokens to provide additional overcollateralization of the RToken backing.

-The highest marketcap RToken as of June 4th is eUSD (~$17MM), followed by hyUSD (~$540K) and ETH+ (~$500K).
+Newly deployed RTokens can theoretically be pegged to any unit, with existing RTokens being denominated in [US Dollars (e.g. eUSD)](https://register.app/#/overview?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) and [Ether (e.g. ETH+)](https://register.app/#/overview?token=0xE72B141DF173b999AE7c1aDcbF60Cc9833Ce56a8).
+The highest marketcap RToken as of June 4th is eUSD (~$17MM), followed by hyUSD (\~$540K) and ETH+ (\~$500K).

+### History of Reserve

 The Reserve Protocol released their [original white paper](https://reserve.org/assets/files/whitepaper.pdf) in 2018 ([deprecated](https://reserve.org/en/protocol/2018_version/#-version-of-the-reserve-protocol)).
-Much of the foundation laid out in the original paper remains today, including the OG native stablecoin Reserve Dollar (RSV) and the Reserve Rights governance token (RSR).
+Much of the protocol implementation first described in the original paper still exist today, including the OG native stablecoin Reserve Dollar (RSV) and the Reserve Rights governance token (RSR).

-Changes that led to its current evolution involves the following:
+Changes that led to its current iteration of Reserve Protocol involves the following:

-- The Reserve Dollar (RSV) is primarily used in the [Reserve Mobile App](https://play.google.com/store/apps/details?id=rsv.walletapp.reserve&hl=es&gl=US), and Reserve felt that RSV was [too centralized](https://twitter.com/reserveprotocol/status/1549429110811889667?s=20) and would need to be superceded by RTokens.
+- The Reserve Dollar (RSV) is primarily used in the [Reserve Mobile App](https://play.google.com/store/apps/details?id=rsv.walletapp.reserve&hl=es&gl=US), and Reserve felt that RSV was [too centralized](https://twitter.com/reserveprotocol/status/1549429110811889667?s=20) and would need to be superceded by decentralized RTokens.
 - The Reserve Protocol has evolved into a platform to enable the permissionless [creation and governance of many stablecoins](https://register.app/#/deploy) (called “RTokens”).
 - The Reserve Rights (RSR) token facilitates the stability of all RTokens created on the platform, not only RSV.

-Newly deployed RTokens can be pegged to any unit from [US Dollars (i.e., eUSD)](https://register.app/#/overview?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F), to [Ether (i.e., ETH+)](https://register.app/#/overview?token=0xE72B141DF173b999AE7c1aDcbF60Cc9833Ce56a8).
-RTokens are mintable / redeemable for the [ERC20 collateral basket that they are backed by](https://reserve.org/en/protocol/) at all times, so long as the Reserve Protocol is fully collateralized.

-As Electronic Dollars (eUSD) are unwrapped from MobileCoin to Ethereum, they are deployed as stablecoins (RTokens) on the Reserve Protocol.
-Because the Reserve Protocol issues asset-backed, yield bearing stablecoins, eUSD is backed by a basket of interest earning stablecoin deposits in lending protocols like Aave and Compound.
+### RToken Collateral

+Reserve Protocol incentivizes RSR staking (and therefore accelerated adoption of the RToken) by generating revenue from the yield-bearing collateral basket.
+RTokens are typically backed by interest earning receipt tokens, such as deposits in lending protocols like Aave and Compound.
+Available collateral tokens are included in the [AssetRegistry](https://etherscan.io/address/0x9B85aC04A09c8C813c37de9B3d563C2D3F936162).
 There are limitations to what can serve as collateral including [non-compatible](https://reserve.org/en/protocol/rtokens/) ERC20 assets like:

 - Rebasing tokens
 - Tokens that take a fee on transfer